Akhil4563/Book_Recommendation_System/README.md

 **Name:** Akhil Vijayan
 **Role:** Project Manager
-**Type:** Academic Capstone Project
+**Type:** University Capstone Project — University of Ottawa

-This was an academic capstone project where I took on the Project Manager role within a small team.
+This was a academic capstone project where I took on the Project Manager role within a small team.
 My responsibilities included:

 - 📋 **Requirements & Scope** — Defined the project idea, scope, and functional requirements for the recommendation engine and chatbot interface
 - 🗓️ **Sprint Planning** — Organised development into sprints, set milestones, and kept the team on track to deliver